alexpichel/okb-gatsby/content/pages/1--about/index.md

 #### Research

-The Research section provides summaries of topics and research articles relevant to the needs of Oregon agncies and the communities they serve.
+The Research section provides summaries of topics and research articles relevant to the needs of Oregon agencies and the communities they serve.
 From here, research assistance can also be requested.

 #### Agency Directory